 As each country has unique arbitration laws that apply within its own borders, we therefore provide a significant number of the world’s international arbitration laws as well.
 Clients at times seem confused with respect to the procedural jargon used by international arbitration lawyers, so we have also provided an online international arbitration dictionary listing a number of commonly used terms.
 For investment arbitrations, there is also access to investment treaties , which can be searched on the basis of nationalities and other criteria via a database maintained by the UNCTAD.

 In order to ensure that a party respects the arbitrator’s or the arbitration court’s procedural instructions, we provide access to online tools that allow parties to calculate on the basis of time and to estimate when an arbitral award will be rendered.

 Finally, we provide model Requests for Arbitration and model Answers to Requests for Arbitration under a variety of arbitration rules, provided by the international arbitration boutique Aceris Law for others’ use.

-Unlike court judgments, arbitral awards cannot be appealed.
-They can, however, be annulled in certain circumstances or require enforcement if the losing party does not pay willingly.
+Unlike court judgements, arbitral awards cannot be appealed.
+They can, however, be annulled in limited circumstances or require enforcement if the losing party does not willingly pay.
 Domestic arbitration laws of the seat of arbitration determine the procedural rules that apply for enforcing an award or attempting to annul it and may be examined.
-Many of the books on international arbitration and documents in the arbitration database also analyze the procedural rules for this ultimate phase in an international arbitration.